apache/openoffice/test/README.md

 This README is documentation for using the test suites without requiring an office build environment or having built the office from source in this **standalone-test** branch.

+## Prerequisites

+Apache Ant 1.10.x and Java JDK 1.8 are known to work.
+Windows platforms can use the 64-bit JDK even if OpenOffice has to use a 32-bit JRE.

 ## Caution
 When switching branches especially between AOO versions it's recommended to delete the jars in `test/lib` which will make sure you get the correct versions of **JUnit** and **Hamcrest** libraries for your build since the test build will try to use the jars that are present but download the correct version if not found.